tylerpearson/lazyYT/README.md

 ## Description

 This is a jQuery plugin to lazy load Youtube videos.
 On the initial load, the `div` will be replaced by a preview `img` of the video.
-On hover, the preview `img` will be replaced by the `iframe` Youtube video.
+On click of the image, the preview `img` will be replaced by the autoplaying `iframe` Youtube video.

 ## Intro